hyperledger/fabric/docs/source/peers/peers.md

 Applications used by organizations, as in the [previous diagram](#Peer8), may or may not be the same, because each organization can decide how it wants to use data on the ledger.
-Both application and presentation logic can therefore vary across organizations, even though all peers host an equivalent copy of the ledger..
+Both application and presentation logic can therefore vary across organizations, even though all peers host an equivalent copy of the ledger.

 ## Peers and Identity